History of Zorro

 Zorro, the Musical, with an original score by the Gipsy Kings, premiered on London’s West End in June of 2008.
 It received rave reviews and won 5 Olivier nominations.
 It has since gone on to openings in Paris, Moscow, Beirut, Amsterdam, Tokyo, Tel Aviv, and Sao Paolo, with many more openings planned.

-Zorro, the Musical continues to run, currently playing abroad and the US since April 10, 2013; it is expected to hit Broadway in 2015.
+Zorro, the Musical continues to run, currently playing abroad and the US since April 10, 2013, and plans for a Broadway run are currently in the works.

 What is in the future for Zorro?
 A futuristic live action film produced by Sobini Films, Zorro Reborn is currently in pre-production.
-Also, in the works, another movie based on Allende’s ZORRO, a novel which will be produced by Sony Pictures.
-Cyber Groups Studios, Paris, in association with ZPI, with the participation of France Television, Zorro The Chronicles is currently in production and will be a fully computer animated TV series.
-The first episode will be delivered Fall of 2014.
 One more television series, produced by Georgeville Entertainment, Z will be a modern day adaptation of Zorro as a one hour live action series.

 Why is there still so much interest in Zorro?
 The masked fox stands out as perhaps the most multi-dimensional character in the pantheon of super heroes.
 Zorro personifies action, romance, humor and heroism.
 An ethnic hero, he is simultaneously wise, brave, charming, cunning, and romantic.
 Zorro has true cross-generational appeal, an icon to four generations of fans around the world.
 Zorro has had true staying power because he has been successfully reinterpreted within the spirit of the times.